radio repeater

 Need a guide to ham radio frequencies?
 Click here for details.

-How to Set Up a Radio Repeater (Without Losing Your Sanity)
+How to Set Up a Radio Repeater

 So, you’ve chosen to install a radio repeater.
 Congrats!
 Here’s how to get it done without ripping out your hair.

-Step 1: Choosing the Perfect Location
+Step 1: The Right Location

 Go High or Go Home